Many or all companies we feature compensate us. Compensation and editorial

 Can I buy an individual vision insurance plan if my employer offers one?

 You’re not required to purchase vision insurance through your employer if it offers it, but some employers will share the cost.
-If you’d prefer to buy a policy on your own, you can.
-Some people use this as a way to get glasses and contacts in the same year, for example.
+You can also buy a policy on your own.
+For example, some people use this to get glasses and contacts in the same year.